Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Elliott outside of his cabin.
 * Check for + hoe artifact spots.
 * Go to town.
-* If you got an artifact, donate it to the museum and claim the reward.
+* If you got an artifact, donate it to the museum and claim the reward (250g).
 * Check the garbage cans next to the museum + blacksmith.
 * Meet Clint inside of the blacksmith.
 * Meet Pam + Sam + Shane inside of JojaMart.